Saifu0/verificationpipelinetests/README.md

 ### 8. noDeployments
 This manifests contains pipeline with two linear steps `deploy_to_dev` and `deploy_to_int`.
 In both the step, we have removed the deployment step.

-It should run successfully and pass all verifications.
+It should fail at `TestCompletionEvent`

+Expect rules are also defined for this manifest.

 ### 9. incorrectDependencies
 This manifests contains pipeline with two linear steps `deploy_to_dev` and `deploy_to_int`.
 In the dependencies list of `deploy_to_int`, the step name is wrong and because of this, events of `deploy_to_int` will not received.